mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 [//]: <This quickstart is work in progress, and new items are still being added.
 The development approach is that all known workarounds/configuration steps will be kept in the document until we have fully confirmed their fix (see MTC label).
 At which point, they will be removed.
 The same will apply for configuration/installation steps when blueprints for HDP or Fusion have been completed (see DAP-144).>

-Use this quickstart if you want to configure Fusion to connect to Hortonworks (HDP) and ADLS Gen2 storage/Databricks cluster.
-This guide will also include Live Hive on the HDP cluster, and Live Analytics on the ADLS Gen2/Databricks cluster.
+Use this quickstart if you want to configure Fusion to replicate from a Hortonworks (HDP) Sandbox to an Azure Databricks cluster.
+This will involve the use of Live Hive for the HDP cluster, and Live Analytics for the Azure Databricks cluster.

 Please see the [Useful information](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/troubleshooting/useful_info) section for additional commands and help.

 ## Prerequisites

-[//]: <We are still working out the minimum VM requirements, at the moment, we are with Standard D8 v3 ones.>
+[//]: <We are still working out the minimum VM requirements, at the moment, we are working with Standard D8 v3.>

 To complete this lab exercise, you will need:

 * Azure VM created and started.
 See the [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide for steps to create an Azure VM.
-  * (TBC) Minimum size VM recommendation = **Standard D8 v3 (8 vcpus, 32 GiB memory).**
+  * Minimum size VM recommendation = **Standard D8 v3 (8 vcpus, 32 GiB memory).**
   * CentOS-based 7.7 (or higher) or UbuntuLTS 18.04.
 Instructions are provided for these releases.
   * A minimum of 128GB storage.
 The [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide includes this by default.
   * Root access on server (this is normally available by default).
 * Azure VM prepared for Fusion installation, see [Azure VM preparation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep) guide for all required steps.

-###  Note on command line editing
+###  Command line editing

 The `vi` command line editor will be used in this lab, please see this [vi cheat sheet](https://ryanstutorials.net/linuxtutorial/cheatsheetvi.php) for guidance on how to use it.